MDAnalysis/MDAnalysis.github.io/_posts/2020-03-09-on-the-fly-transformations.md

 u.transfer_to_memory(step=10)
 ```

-The above commands will download the `peptide.topology` (a Gromacs TPR file name
+The above commands will download the `peptide.topology` (a Gromacs TPR file named
 "memb_pept.tpr") and the `peptide.trajectory` "memb_pept.xtc" in XTC format.

 The original trajectory has 1000 frames but for making the visualizations in this post